m3g/PDBTools.jl/docs/src/mvalue.md

 ```@example mvalue
 mvalue(cAB, cA_free, "Sucrose"; sel="chain A")
 ```
-and thus Sucrose can stabilize corfactor binding.
+and thus Sucrose can stabilize cofactor binding.
 We remark that the values obtained here are very small, and this is intended to be only an illustrative example.

 ## Alternative SASA calculations

 The following functions can be used to compute *m*-values from the variation of the SASA per residue type, which allow the use of external tools to compute the SASA.
 This is used mostly for testing purposes.
-The functions allow the use of SASAs obtained directly from the Auton & Bolen server, or from Gromacs SASA calculations.
+The functions allow the use of SASAs obtained directly from the [Auton & Bolen server](http://best.bio.jhu.edu/mvalue/), or from Gromacs SASA calculations.

 ```@docs